tsunami643/blog/_posts/2024-09-03-ti13-team-guide.md

 </div>
 <br>

 This team has been put through the grinder.
 Not only did they attend basically every single event this year, but they also had to qualify for nearly all of them.
-Gone are the days of the guaranteed SA slot to majors after a DPC league.
+Gone are the days of the guaranteed SA invitation to majors after a DPC league.
 So while the results don't look stellar, hopefully the gap between Elite League S2 ending and TI starting gifted them some much needed recharge time.

 **What would success look like?** MONGOLIAN THROAT SINGING IN THE ROYAL ARENA.